olliebennett/famly-downloader/README.md

 # Famly.co Photo / Post Downloader

-This script extracts photos and descriptions from all posts in your [Famly](https://www.famly.co/) account.
+This script fetches all images and descriptions from any posts shared with you in your [Famly](https://www.famly.co/) childcare account.

 ## Requirements